SherriW/test-site/README.md

 - Philip Powers
 - Sherri Winslow

-This project was pair-coded by the above developers in a variety of ways.
+This project was pair-coded, by the above developers, in a variety of ways.
 We worked together to get initial functionality, with a bare-bones html.
-Afterwards, each developer worked individually and in pairs on different aspects of the project.
+Afterwards, each developer worked individually, and in pairs, on different aspects of the project.
 Although, each had a primary focus, we met as a group and pair-coded and resolved issues, helping each other to provide a quality product, that we hope you will enjoy.

 Dafina Gjonbalaj and Philip Powers focused on overall design, colors, and branding and the navigation/header and footer.
 Guillermo Mateo and Maki A. Maki focus of JavaScript coding, APIs and local storage for the save list.
 Sherri Winslow focused on documentation: an about page for developer information and contact and the readme.
 This was truly a group effort that learned to meet challenges and obstacles together.